-Most people who drink bone broth daily, experience an improvement in their health in about four weeks.
+Most people who drink bone broth daily experience an improvement in how they feel after about four weeks.
 But for about one percent of people, drinking bone broth may make them feel worse.
-Is there something wrong with the bone broth?
 Read on to find out more.

 People who feel worse from drinking bone broth may experience the following symptoms: